IBM/unitxt/docs/docs/adding_dataset.rst

 More loaders for different sources are available in the  :class:`loaders <unitxt.loaders>` section.

-The Preprocessing pipeline
+The Preprocessing Pipeline
 ---------------------------

 The preprocessing pipeline consists of operations to prepare your data according to the task's schema.

-For example, to prepare the wmt16 dataset for translation task, we need to map the raw dataset field names to the standard input and output fields of the task.
+For example, to prepare the wmt16 dataset for a translation task, we need to map the raw dataset field names to the standard input and output fields of the task.
 We also need to add new fields for the source and target language.

 .. code-block:: python